 Strategy #6: Public affairs campaigns –

 Are you trying to help a client influence neighborhood groups to drop their opposition to your client’s new building project?
-Need people in a particular area to write a legislator to register their opinion about a controversial new measure effecting their community?
+Need people in a particular area to write a legislator to register their opinion about a controversial new measure affecting their community?
 El Toro can be a great tool for targeting them with messages written specifically about their neighborhood.
 “Did you know – a new bus line could bring $10 million in new business development to Jonesville?
 Write your legislator now…”

 Strategy #7: Community Relations –

 Do you have a client running a factory bordered by neighborhoods?
 Geotargeting is a great way to reach out to a specific stakeholder group located in a geographic area with high-impact messaging.
 Reach out with messages such as “Come to our neighborhood health fair event,” “Sign up for our community newsletter”, or even use it to notify the neighborhood of road closures or hazards due to construction or the like at your plant.

 El Toro has already proven itself as a highly effective messaging tool for political candidates who want to reach out with messaging to voters in particular districts.
 This is great for candidates for small districts but also works for candidates in larger races who want to tailor a message to the concerns of people in a specific area.